lamont/esphome_at_home/README.md

 * light sensor to determine when light is off/on
 * IR/contact sensor to see if garage is open or closed
 * Motion sensor?

+### `plants`
+* Adafruit ESP32 Feather
+* LiPo battery powered, solar panel charging
+* deep sleep setup, 2min on, 8min sleep. (change to 1m on, 1h sleep)
+* uses MQTT rather than the API as that works better with deep sleep
+* (eventually setup the soil moisture sensors with power switching)

 ### Secrets